-Faradion Bags First Order for Sodium-ion Batteries From ICM Australia
+Faradion bags first order for sodium-ion batteries from ICM Australia

-Speaking about this order from ICM Australia, Mr. Thomas Gregson, ICM Australia Investment Director said, “This order represents a first step for an Australian company to commercialise world leading sodium-ion technology, and we’re pleased to be offering a premium product that is safe and price competitive to the Australasian market.”
-“We have seen large interest in energy storage solutions recently and believe the Faradion technology can provide, in a sustainable way, the energy security customers require at attractive ROIs,” Gregson adds.
+In recent years, Australia and New Zealand have demonstrated a steady uptake in battery storage in residential, commercial and grid scale applications due to factors including significant reductions in the cost of storage and solar systems; increasing cost of electricity, concerns about blackouts and financial incentives and policies from the government.
+"This order represents a first step for an Australian company to commercialise world leading sodium-ion technology, and we're pleased to be offering a premium product that is safe and price competitive to the Australasian market", said Thomas Gregson, ICM Australia Investment Director about this order from ICM Australia.

+"We have seen large interest in energy storage solutions recently and believe the Faradion technology can provide, in a sustainable way, the energy security customers require at attractive ROIs", added Gregson.
 ICM Australia expects a range of world class Faradion sodium-ion batteries to be available for the Australasian market later in the year.

-About Faradion Ltd Faradion is the world leader in Sodium-ion battery technology that provides low cost, high performance, safe and sustainable energy.
-Its proprietary technology delivers leading-edge, cost effective solutions for a broad range of applications; including mobility, energy storage, back-up power and energy in remote locations.
-Faradion’s patented zero-volt capability, enables the safe transportation and maintenance of Sodium-ion batteries.
-The wide operating temperature range, high energy density and fast charge/discharge capability combine to offer a next generation, drop-in solution.
-Its Sodium-ion batteries contain no cobalt, no lithium and no copper, resulting in a safe and sustainable, cost-effective, high performance technology: www.faradion.co.uk.

-About ICM Australia ICM is an Australian based privately owned business/investment group.
-The group specialises in developing businesses and brands in industrial products, food and agribusiness globally: www.icmaustralia.com.au.
-PWR PWR.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)